tamizhvendan/honeyeql/doc/filters.md

 Using HoneyEQL, we can also filter by the existence of relationship attributes.

-For the above `author-course` schema, if we want to filter the authors who have at-least once course, we can do query it as
+For the above `author-course` schema, if we want to filter the authors who have at-least one course, we can query it as

 ```clojure
 ; :eql.mode/lenient syntax